mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 The API also includes calls to retrieve all versions of a data source and full details of specific services.

-The [Search OpenAPI](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)enables users to search and retrieve assets that are registered in the Data Hub that satisfy specified search criteria.

-The API also includes calls to retrieve all versions of a data source and full details of specific services.

 ## 5. The Data Hub Registeration API

 The [Registration API](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration.html) can be used to register applications, environments and services or data sources.

-The API includes POST methods for registering new assets, and also PUT calls to *update* assets that are already registered.
+The API includes POST methods for registering new assets where a UUID is generated and returned for the asset in the response body.
+There are also PUT calls to *update* assets that are already registered and also for registering new applications and environments where you provide the UUID.

-Apps consuming registered assets can also be registered to ensure that a complete network of shared assets can be maintained.
+Apps that consume registered assets can also be registered to ensure that a complete network of shared assets can be maintained.

 ## 6. Data Hub Transform OpenAPI Spec {#transform}